About the Hub

 Sustaining The Hub

-The Arts Hub Committee manages the Arts Hub on behalf of Newstead 2021 Inc. We care for the building and grounds as well as shaping and running a program of creative opportunities for our communities: workshops, exhibitions, classes and events.
+Newstead Arts Hub Committee manages the Arts Hub.
+The Hub operated under the auspices of Newstead 2021 Inc from 2015 until October 2023 when the Newstead Arts Hub became an Incorporated Association.
+We care for the building and grounds as well as shaping and running a program of creative opportunities for our communities: workshops, exhibitions, classes and events.
 Our Strategic Plan indicates our aspirations and priorities.

 Our volunteer Committee meets monthly at the Arts Hub, and welcomes your ideas, suggestions and support.

 The Hub is funded through your donations, annual support from our Friends, grants and fundraisers.
-VicTrack provided an initial $5000 to get us started.
+In December 2023, the Arts Hub launched its new membership program.
+VicTrack provided an initial $5000 in 2015 to get us started.
 The Hub does not receive any external operational funding.

-Arts Hub Friends and volunteers are a vital part of the Hub: helping with exhibitions, caring for the garden, looking after the building and more.
-Check our Support Us page to find out about becoming a Friend or volunteering at the Hub.
+Arts Hub volunteers are a vital part of the Hub: helping with exhibitions, caring for the garden, looking after the building and more.
+Check our Get Involved page to find out about becoming a Member, volunteering your time and skills, or donating to the Arts Hub.

 More About The Arts Hub